Marko19907/To-Do-List-App/README.md

    Options in other IDEs may vary.

 ## Contributing
-We accept Pull Requests and are some rules that we'd like you to follow:<br>
+We accept Pull Requests. <br>
+Here are some rules that we'd like you to follow: <br>
 * Respect the code style.
 * Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running ```mvn clean test```.